dpolitis/auto-1vyprep/README.md

 Many thanks to [n4ru](https://1vyra.in/) for the original implementation.

 Huge thanks go out to [gch1p](https://github.com/gch1p/thinkpad-bios-software-flashing-guide) for publishing the method used and [pgera](https://github.com/hamishcoleman/thinkpad-ec/issues/70#issuecomment-417903315) for the working commands, without them this would have not been possible.

+***Of course USE AT YOUR OWN RISK!!
+I will not be held responsible for anything that may happen to you or your hardware.
+You have been noted.
+If you do not understand what this project does, please do not use it.***